smeen89/Neapolitan-pizza-dough-calculator/README.md

 <h2>Prerequisits</h2>
-I have used the following HACS addons in order to setup the calculator
+You will need the following HACS addons in order to setup the calculator.

 https://github.com/custom-cards/button-card<br>
 https://github.com/custom-cards/stack-in-card<br>